AXES-2MRS: A new all-sky catalogue of extended X-ray galaxy groups

-Intragroup medium (IGrM) X-ray temperatures were estimated based on fitting the spectra with an absorbed APEC thermal plasma model using the redshift of each group (z$_{\rm med}$ in Table \ref{table: Observations}), and allowing the normalization and metal abundances to vary.
-The Galactic absorption component was fixed using the emission centres coordinates and the online HEASARC's web tool \texttt{nH}\footnote{\url{https://heasarc.gsfc.nasa.gov/cgi-bin/Tools/w3nh/w3nh.pl}} which is based on the HI4PI Survey \citep{hi4pi}.
-To ensure consistent temperature measurements, we used a fixed spectral fitting range of [0.4-3.0] keV.
+with $a_{\rm spec}$ and $b_{\rm spec}$ as semi-major and semi-minor axes, respectively.
+These parameters together with the position angle of the elliptical region $\theta$ are listed in Table. \ref{table: Observations}.} To ensure consistent temperature measurements, we used a fixed spectral fitting range of [0.4-3.0] keV.
 The lower limit is set to avoid energies with a high background-to-signal ratio.
-The [1.45-1.6] keV range was excluded due to the strong instrumental Al line, which dominates the background and its exclusion improves the SNR of the data.
+The [1.45-1.6] keV range was excluded due to the strong instrumental Al line, which dominates the background and its exclusion improves the S/N of the data.
 We checked that the number of spectral bins left after channel trimming was larger than the degrees of freedom of the model.
 In one case (Group ID: 5089), an inspection of the background spectrum showed strong peaks in the soft band ($ > 0.6$ keV) indicating the presence of an extra background component due to soft protons \citep{kuntz}.
 In that case, we increased the lower fitting limit to 0.6 keV.

 To better constrain our analysis, the temperature modelling was repeated using a wider energy range of [0.4-7.0] keV.
 The systematic error, defined as the difference in $kT$ between the two energy ranges, was always checked and found to be less than 10$\%$.
-In all of the observations analyzed, the reduced $\chi^{2}$ values were in the range of [0.7-1.8].
-The obtained temperature estimates for the XMM-Newton subsample are summarised in Table \ref{table: Observations}.
+In all of the observations analysed, the reduced $\chi^{2}$ values were in the range of [0.7-1.8].
+The obtained temperature estimates for the \textit{XMM-Newton} subsample are summarised in Table \ref{table: Observations}.

-\subsection{Surface Brightness Profiles}
+\subsection{Surface brightness profiles}